dehasi/zeliba/README.md

 #### asOptional

-If the absence of the result is normal flow. `optional` can be used as a return value.
+If the absence of the result is normal flow. `Optional<>` can be used as a return value.

 ```java
 int value = 1;